 What we said we would do and the assurance that we said we would carry out.
-An update on our progress and key assurance findings data collection process of performance commitmed where the information coprocesses and controls, we are planning to check the we use to collect data for our ents.
-This will be used to confirm omes from, the underlying and the accuracy of our data of opportunities to improve.
+An update on our progress and key assurance findings As part of our assurance we are planning to check the data collection process we use to collect data for our performance commitments.
+This will be used to confirm where the information comes from, the underlying processes and controls, and the accuracy of our data reporting to identify any opportunities to improve.
 This is in progress and we continue to develop an oversight of assurance provided within Yorkshire Water throughout the data collection process.
 We have looked at the assurance to deliver data on our supply interruptions and pollution incident performance.
 This is part of our current work to build a new Integrated Assurance framework.
 We will continue to meet with the Environment Agency regularly to agree on categorisation of pollution incidents and to discuss any exclusions.
-We continue to meet with the Environment Agency wher we agree categorisation of pollution incidents.
+We continue to meet with the Environment Agency where we agree categorisation of pollution incidents.
 Jacobs, our technical auditor, will perform a detailed review of these performance commitments for the 2018/2019 APR.
 Jacobs have completed a deep audit on the four performance commitments where we were forecasting a financial incentive reward.
 The assurance findings from Jacobs are summarised later within this report and their assurance statement is included in Appendix 2.
 Next steps and action plan We complete a review of all our reporting after the publication date to take into account any feedback or queries we receive.
 We use this to consider how we can continue to improve our reporting and any areas we may want to include as a targeted area throughout the following year.
 We proactively engage with our customers to identify the areas we will target for additional assurance to improve our reporting.
-We will publish ou findings in our Risks, Strengths and Weaknesses Statement in the autumn.
+We will publish our findings in our Risks, Strengths and Weaknesses Statement in the autumn.